List of Roseanne and The Conners characters: Jackie Harris

-Marjorie Jacqueline "Jackie" Harris is played by Laurie Metcalf.
+Marjorie Jacqueline "Jackie" Harris Goldufski is played by Laurie Metcalf.
 Jackie is Roseanne's younger sister by three years.
 She is a neurotic but a loving, devoted aunt to her nieces and nephews, and later mother to Andy.

 Jackie is an intelligent, warm, highly sensitive underachiever with chronic low self-esteem.
 Roseanne seems to be in charge of Jackie's life, which frequently causes conflict between the two sisters; however, Jackie sometimes enjoys having Roseanne mother her, especially when she feels vulnerable.
 Like Roseanne, Jackie's relationship with their mother is strained, chafing under Bev's constant criticism and disapproval of her life choices.
 She is closer to her father, but as his past abusive behavior is revealed in later seasons, Jackie is shown as having coped by using selective denial or justifying his behavior.
 Jackie's character becomes more animated and colorful as the series progresses.
 Jackie holds numerous jobs: working in the Wellman Plastics factory for several years until the walkout, then becoming a police officer until being injured on the job, then is a truck driver before finally opening the Lanford Lunch Box with Roseanne and Nancy, and also mother Bev as a fourth partner.
 In Season 10, Jackie is now a life coach.
 In The Conners, Jackie, along with Becky, revives the old Lanford Lunch Box when the previous restaurant occupying the space closes, then struggles to keep it afloat during the COVID pandemic, showing her adaptability and perseverance.
 Jackie often comes up with off-the-wall ideas, but many actually work.
 Her romantic relationships tend to be short-term and frequently unstable, including one with Fisher, a domestic abuser.